msbeckel/msbeckel/README.md

 # 💫 About Me:
-With a Ph.D. in Biological Sciences and a focus on Bioinformatics, I delve into the intricate tapestry of genomics and transcriptomics.
+With a Ph.D. in Biological Sciences and a focus on Bioinformatics, I delve into the intricate world of genomics and transcriptomics.
 My journey encompasses diverse projects where I've navigated the complexities of biological data, employing cutting-edge techniques to glean insights.
 Moreover, my proficiency in Data Science adds a unique dimension to my skill set, enabling me to extract meaningful insights from complex biological datasets.
 I am driven by a passion for leveraging cutting-edge technologies to unravel the mysteries of life sciences, making meaningful contributions to the field while continually expanding my horizons.

 ## 🌐 Socials: